Skip to content

 The Thoroughbred is the best-known horse breed for use in horse racing.

-Meanwhile, the word thoroughbred is often used for any race, it technically only covers the Thoroughbred race.
+Meanwhile, the word thoroughbred is often used for any race, but it technically only covers the Thoroughbred race.

 Thoroughbreds are known for their agility, speed, and spirit as “hot-blooded horses.”